webplatform/docs-wpd/Infrastructure/architecture/Roles_and_environment_level/index.md

 Making an action only on VMs that has a given role can be done in one command.

-The following command gives the a NGINX status view each VM that has ''nginx'' as a role through [http://docs.saltstack.com/en/latest/ref/modules/all/salt.modules.nginx.html#salt.modules.nginx.status ''Salt Stack'' '''nginx.status'' module], more reports are available in [[WPD:Infrastructure/architecture/Reports_to_review_status]]
+The following command gives the a NGINX status view each VM that has ''nginx'' as a role through [http://docs.saltstack.com/en/latest/ref/modules/all/salt.modules.nginx.html#salt.modules.nginx.status ''Salt Stack'' '''nginx.status''' module], more reports are available in [[WPD:Infrastructure/architecture/Reports_to_review_status]]

   salt -G 'roles:nginx' nginx.status
   specs-nginx: